 1. You should know that...
-The First Fleet didn't actually land in Australia on the 26th of January
+The First Fleet didn't actually arrive on the 26 January

 The First Fleet, the group of ships which left England to create a penal colony abroad, actually arrived in Botany Bay somewhere between the 18th and 20th of January 1788.

-However, settlers decided to relocate on the 25th of January in the hopes of finding a more suitable area to construct their colony.
-They traveled to Sydney Cove and the next morning, on the 26th, Sir Arthur Phillip and a small entourage of marines and officers claimed the land in the name of King George III.
+However, settlers decided to relocate on the 25th of January in the hope of finding a more suitable area to construct their colony.
+They travelled to Sydney Cove and the next morning, on the 26th, Sir Arthur Phillip and a small entourage of marines and officers claimed the land in the name of King George III.

 2. You should know that...
-The first sanctioned marriage between an Aboriginal person and a convict, Robert & Maria Lock, occurred on the 26th January 1824
+The first sanctioned marriage between an Aboriginal person and a convict occurred on the 26 January 1824

-In 1822 she married Dicky, a son of Bennelong, but he fell ill and died mere weeks after their wedding.
+In 1822 she married Dicky, a son of Bennelong, who sadly fell ill and died mere weeks after their wedding.
 Two years later she remarried, this time to Robert Lock, an illiterate, convict carpenter from England who was assigned to her and placed under her supervision.
 This was the first legal Aboriginal-British marriage in the colony and they were wed at St John's Church in Parramatta.

-In 1831, Maria petitioned Governor Darling for her brother's land grant in Blacktown and received 40 acres (in Robert's name).
+In 1831, Maria petitioned Governor Darling for her brother's land grant in Blacktown and received 40 acres (which were put in Robert's name).
 She received a further 40 acres in Liverpool in 1833, and eventually received Colebee's 30 acres in 1843.

-When she passed away in 1878 her lands were left to her nine surviving children and they were occupied by her descendants until around 1920, when the freehold land was considered to be an Aboriginal reserve, and was revoked by the Aborigines Protection Board.
+When she passed away in 1878 her lands were left to her nine surviving children and they were occupied by her descendants until around 1920, when the freehold land was considered to be an Aboriginal reserve.
+It was later revoked by the Aborigines Protection Board.

 3. You should know...
 What Henry Parkes said about the 1888 Centenary celebrations

-At the centre of his plans was to officially open the Centennial Parklands and dedicate 'a public open space for the enjoyment of the people of NSW' - Aboriginal people were excluded.
+At the centre of his plans was to officially open the Centennial Parklands and dedicate 'a public open space for the enjoyment of the people of NSW'.
+Aboriginal people were banned from this public event.

 4. You should know that...
-A significant Aboriginal protest in 1938 rallied against Australia Day and was called the 'Day of Mourning'
+A significant Aboriginal protest in 1938 rallied against Australia Day and called it the 'Day of Mourning'

-There was a silent march and protest, and a meeting held.
-At the meeting the following resolution was unanimously passed, "We, representing the Aborigines of Australia, assembled in conference at the Australian Hall, Sydney, on the 26th day of January, 1938, this being the 150th Anniversary of the Whiteman's seizure of our country, hereby make protest against the callous treatment of our people by the whitemen during the past 150 years, and we appeal to the Australian nation of today to make new laws for the education and care of Aborigines, we ask for a new policy which will raise our people to full citizen status and equality within the community."
+A meeting, then followed by a silent march and protest, unanimously passed the resolution, "We, representing the Aborigines of Australia, assembled in conference at the Australian Hall, Sydney, on the 26th day of January, 1938, this being the 150th Anniversary of the Whiteman's seizure of our country, hereby make protest against the callous treatment of our people by the whitemen during the past 150 years, and we appeal to the Australian nation of today to make new laws for the education and care of Aborigines, we ask for a new policy which will raise our people to full citizen status and equality within the community."

-The name 'Invasion Day' gained national prominence during the 1988 protests but it is unclear whether or not this is the first time it was used, and the first 'Survival Day' concert was held in 1992 but, again it is unclear if this was the first usage of this name.
+The name 'Invasion Day' gained national prominence during the 1988 protests, but it is unclear whether or not this is the first time it was used.
+The first 'Survival Day' concert was held in 1992 but so too is it unclear whether this was the first usage of this name.

 5. You should know that...
-In 1938, the 150th Anniversary, Aboriginal people were forced to participate in a reenactment of the landing of the First Fleet
+The 150th Anniversary, Aboriginal people were forced to participate in a reenactment of the landing of the First Fleet

 According to the National Museum of Australia website: